rlbarter/stat215a/README.md

 ## Submitting your lab report

-You will submit your lab report by adding it to your local stat215a folder and then following the standard procedure; `git add lab1`, `git commit -m "Uploaded lab 1"`, `git push`.
+You will submit your lab report by adding it to your local stat215a folder and then following the standard procedure; `git pull`, `git add lab1`, `git commit -m "Uploaded lab 1"`, `git push`.

 Your lab should be contained in a folder called `lab1`, `lab2`, etc (depending on which lab you are submitting).
 The folder structure should be as follows: